 Ground water at and near Verona well field generally flows toward Battle Creek River except where directions are altered by pumping.
 During summer, especially during periods when withdrawals are as much as 12,000 gallons per minute, a large cone of depression develops and water is drawn to the well field from several thousand feet away.
 During winter, when withdrawals are as little as 6,000 gallons per minute, the cone is smaller.

 Ground-water flow is in three aquifers--a sand and gravel aquifer in deposits of Pleistocene age that overlies upper and lower sandstone aquifers of the Marshall Formation of Mississippian age.
-Horizontal hydraulic conductivity values are 15 to 110 feet per day for the sand and gravel aquifer, 150 feet per day for the upper sandstone aquifer, and 550 feet per day for the lower sandstone aquifer.
-Recharge rates range from 8 to 13 inches per year.
+Model-simulated data that best matched measured data indicate horizontal hydraulic conductivities ranging from 15 to 110 feet per day for the sand and gravel aquifer, 150 feet per day for the upper sandstone aquifer, and 550 feet per day for the lower sandstone aquifer.
+Recharge was simulated at rates ranging from 8 to 13 inches per year.

 |Title||Geohydrology and ground-water flow at Verona Well Field, Battle Creek, Michigan|

 |Contributing office(s)||Michigan Water Science Center|

 |Other Geospatial||Verona Well Field|